sictweb/bti425-2020/notes/angular-components-inclass.md

 In Assignment 1, you learned how to use the Mockaroo.com service to generate some data.
 Locate the data file that you used in your Assignment 1 (or return to Mockaroo.com and generate some new data).

 Study the data in your file.
-Then, edit the new "Customer" interface, and add matching properties.
+Then, edit the new "Customer" class, and add matching properties.

 <br>